torte71/tmteststuff/rebuilding.md

 >
 > Until then the version numbers will change frequently!
 >
-> You may want to wait for the release/versios to settle.
+> You may want to wait for the release/versions to settle.

-Since February 2025, the MKS-Klipad50 board is natively supported by Armbian.
+Since February 2025, the MKS-Klipad50 board is natively supported by Armbian.\
-(The Makerbase kernel patches ported by Maxim Medvedev have been integrated into Armbian in December 2024).
+(The Makerbase kernel patches ported by Maxim Medvedev have been integrated into Armbian in December 2024).\
 This means, that it is now possible to update the kernel like any other package, no more hazzles with replacing DTB files, etc.

 ## Different image options